mariolazzari/go-by-examples/README.md

 To create an empty slice with non-zero length, use the builtin *make*.
 By default a new slice’s capacity is equal to its length; if we know the slice is going to grow ahead of time, it’s possible to pass a capacity explicitly.
 *len* returns the length of the slice
+The slices package contains a number of useful utility [functions](https://go.dev/blog/slices-intro).

 ```go
 package main